clickwithclark/fast-form-validator/Readme.md

     this.usernameError = "❌Username must be at least 6 characters long";
   }
 }
-//Usage: passing only the function reference FFV.setStrategyFor("username", atLeastSix);
 ```

+To display all error messages at once, append the array instead of replacing the single error message

+Usage: passing only the function reference
+FFV.setStrategyFor("username", atLeastSix);

 #### Parameters